jsutch/RITA_Scripts/README.md

 **Data preparation for the notebook visualizations**

 - obscureips.py -  A python script to obscure LAN ip addresses if you are presenting or sharing your output
-- rita_extractor.sh - a wrapper to gather long_connectins and beacons into named files for origin scrubbing and import into the notebook
+- rita_extractor.sh - a wrapper to gather long_connections and beacons into named files for origin scrubbing and import into the notebook